MutiatOba/tech221_virtulisation/README.md

 end
 ```
+To effect these changes, first destroy your vm: ```vagrant destroy``` then relauch the vm: ```vagrant up```.
+Then ```vagrant ssh``` to access the virtual machine.

 7. to terminate your vagrant virtual machine type ```vagrant destroy```.
 Alternatively, to pause it type ```vagrant halt```.
 This can be typed in your virtual studio code

 ### Installing an app on VM using vagrant

+To determine what development environment is required for a simple app created by a developer using Vagrant and VirtualBox, you can start by looking at the application's dependencies.

+The developer should provide a list of the application's dependencies, including the programming language and any libraries or frameworks required to run the application.
+You can use this information to identify the necessary software components that need to be installed on the virtual machine.

+In addition to the application's dependencies, you should also consider the operating system and other software requirements.
+For example, if the application is designed to run on a Linux operating system, you will need to install a Linux distribution on the virtual machine.

+Once you have identified the required software components, you can create a Vagrantfile that specifies the necessary configuration for the virtual machine.
+This may include specifying the operating system, installing software packages, setting up network interfaces, and configuring shared folders.

+Finally, you can use the Vagrantfile to create the virtual machine and provision it with the necessary software components.
+The developer can then use the virtual machine to develop and test the application in an environment that closely matches the production environment.

+STEPS:

 Need to get app folder into vagrant file so can run on vm.